wandreopoulos/deeplasmid/classifier/dl/README.md

 docker system prune -a -f
 ```

-Please see the Supplementary Information from the publication for things to consider when building the Docker image: Prodigal and bbtools/sketch need to be built, and the model .h5 files from training are needed, as well as several sketch files and Pfam-A.TMP2.hmm that can be downloaded from https://portal.nersc.gov/dna/microbial/assembly/deeplasmid/ .
+Please see the Supplementary Information from the publication for things to consider if re-building the Docker image.
+These need to be available under the top build directory (they will be copied in the Docker container):
+- Prodigal, use git clone https://github.com/hyattpd/Prodigal.git
+- hmmer (v3.3.2 was used initially)
+- bbtools/sketch (BBMap_38.73.tar.gz was used initially)
+The models, sketch and pfam files can be downloaded from https://portal.nersc.gov/dna/microbial/assembly/deeplasmid/ :
+- the model .h5 files from training should be under Plasmid_Models/plasmid4z-newfeat12-?? subdirs.
+These can be downloaded quickly from nersc with wget
+- several sketch files should be under the asafl_plasmidPred subdirectory
+- the files pfams_discr.txt and Pfam-A.TMP2.hmm under the top build directory

 ### Troubleshooting a GPU run